 The Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth ~ John 1:14

 The Gospel of John is my favorite gospel—I was literally saved by reading it.
 I know this feeling isn’t exclusive to me.
-Many of you probably feel the same way.
+Many of you probably feel the same way!
 Martin Luther had similar thoughts about the Gospel of John saying, “This is the unique, tender, genuine and chief gospel…Should a tyrant succeed in destroying the Holy Scriptures, and only a single copy of Romans and the Gospel of John escaped him, Christianity would be saved.”

 When John penned these words, he wanted us to understand this amazing truth: Jesus Christ is God made flesh.
 As the Nicene Creed puts it, Jesus is “very God of very God” and “was made man.”
 Whereas the synoptic gospels (Matthew, Mark, and Luke) focus on the Christmas story from a historical perspective, John provides us with a full Christological treatise.

 John starts his gospel similar to Genesis: “In the beginning was the Word.”
 Jesus is the eternal Son of God and has always existed.
 He was begotten, not made.
 His existence did not begin in a manger on a cold night in Bethlehem.
-Rather, he’s always existed.
+Rather, He’s always existed.

-At the first Christmas, The Son of God, the second person in the Trinity, being very and eternal God, of one substance, and equal with the Father, did, when the fullness of time was come, take upon him man’s nature – Westminster Confession 8.2
+At the first Christmas, The Son of God, the second person of the Trinity, being very and eternal God, of one substance, and equal with the Father, did, when the fullness of time was come, take upon him man’s nature – Westminster Confession 8.2

 This joining of Jesus’ deity and humanity in one person is referred to as the Incarnation.
 Jesus possesses two distinct natures: one human and one divine.
 These natures are without mixture or confusion.
 Yet, they are inseparably united into one person—Christ.